Cheer Stunts: Complete Guide | Cheerleading Positions

 The X-Out Basket

 This is a back tuck basket variation.
-Right at the ending split second of the back tuck, the flyer gets into an “X” position with their arms and legs open all wide.
-Once they hit the “X” portion the flyer rotates their body back towards a regular cradle position to be caught by the bases.
+Right at the ending split second of the back tuck, the flyer gets into an “X” position with their arms and legs open wide.
+Once they hit the “X” portion, the flyer rotates their body back towards a regular cradle position to be catchable by the bases.

 Pyramids

 Particularly, pyramid segments often involve all competitors on a team.
-Since, it requires a considerable measure of individuals to lift, spot and catch a pyramid.
-Pyramid sequences are usually quick, and can include different levels, mounts, transitions, release moves and dismounts.
+It requires a considerable number of individuals to lift, spot, and catch a pyramid.
+Pyramid sequences are usually quick, and can include different levels, mounts, transitions, release moves, and dismounts.

 Two and a Half High Pyramid

-This is a third layer of pyramid, backed by anyone under the ground level.
-The middle level of flyers is kept level with the bases – typically in a shoulder level stunt, just like in a two-guy tall standard pyramid.
+This is a third layer of the pyramid, backed by anyone under the ground level.
+The middle level of flyers is kept level with the bases – typically in a shoulder-level stunt, just like in a two-guy tall standard pyramid.
 These guys will then have other flyers (usually around waist level).

-Due to the height of this pyramid, these types are normally only executed by very advanced college or club squads as the injury potential is extremely high.
-Other names and variations of the two and a half high pyramids are used.
+Due to the height of this pyramid, these types are normally only performs by advance college or club squads, as the injury potential is extremely high.
+Other names and variations of the two and a half high pyramids are also useful.
 Such as the Swedish Fall, and the Wolf Wall (which has an added component called L Stand).

 - Trained by a qualified coach or advisor